Children's Mental Health Week 2024

 For children who need additional support with their wellbeing, we offer the following three interventions;

-ELSA (Emotional Support Assistant) Rebecca Bateman is our ELSA and she is trained to plan and deliver programmes of support to children who are experiencing emotional difficulties.
+ELSA (Emotional Learning Support Assistant) We plan and deliver programmes of support to children who are experiencing emotional difficulties.
 The adult leads the session, teaching new skills and targets, outcomes and progress are reviewed regularly

 TALA (Therapeutic Active Listening Assistant) TALA offers an emotionally safe and supportive space in which pupils can explore their feelings and experiences.
 They are heard by the practitioner on a deeper level using active listening.
 Our trained TALA is Mrs Langley who works weekly with children on an individual basis for about 30-45 minutes.